What can I do with my degree in Criminology and Criminal Justice?

 Since Criminology can also be studied as a joint honours degree at Kent, you may also wish to look at the pages for the other half of your degree.

-The occupations listed below are a selection of those which may interest students and graduates from the Criminology and Criminal Justice.
+The occupations listed below are a selection of those which may interest Criminology and Criminal Justice students and graduates.
 Many of these occupations are open to graduates in any degree subject and a degree in Criminology or Criminal Justice is not often a specific requirement: however, the knowledge you have gained from your degree studies will obviously be highly relevant to these employers and will also help to show your interest in and commitment to the career.

 Court reporters produce verbatim reports of court proceedings, using traditional shorthand techniques or stenotype machines.
 They may also work at public inquiries, court martials, tribunals and police interviews.